Eastward gas flows via Yamal-Europe pipeline rise

 Register now for FREE unlimited access to Reuters.com

-LONDON, Aug 17 (Reuters) - Gas flows eastbound through the Yamal-Europe pipeline to Poland from Germany rose on Wednesday, data showed, while flows via Nord Stream 1 from Russia remained steady.
+Aug 19 (Reuters) - Eastbound gas flows through the Yamal-Europe pipeline to Poland from Germany rose on Friday morning while westbound Russian supply to Europe via two major routes held steady at low levels, operator data showed.

-Exit flows at the Mallnow metering point on the German border stood at 4,758,182 kilowatt hours per hour (kWh/h) on Wednesday morning, up from around 4,100,000 kWh/h at midnight, data from pipeline operator Gascade showed.
+Exit flows at the Mallnow metering point on the German border stood at 6,244,492 kilowatt hours per hour (kWh/h) between 0700 and 0800 CET, up from around 5,667,235 kWh/h seen earlier on Friday, data from pipeline operator Gascade showed.

 Register now for FREE unlimited access to Reuters.com

-Russia has cut flows on the pipeline to only 20% of its capacity, citing maintenance work. read more
+Russia cut flows on the pipeline to only 20% of capacity on July 27, citing maintenance work. read more

-Russia's Gazprom (GAZP.MM) said it was shipping 42.2 million cubic metres (mcm) of gas to Europe via Ukraine on Wednesday, unchanged from Tuesday.
+Russia's Gazprom (GAZP.MM) said it would ship 42.1 million cubic metres (mcm) of gas to Europe via Ukraine on Friday, unchanged from Thursday.

-An application to supply gas via the Sokhranovka entry point was rejected by Ukraine, Gazprom said.

 Register now for FREE unlimited access to Reuters.com